dbayardAWS/kinesis-labs/immersionDay/Lab2firehose/README.md

 ![arch](images/arch2.png)

+Amazon Kinesis Data Firehose is the easiest way to load streaming data into data stores and analytics tools.
+It can capture, transform, and load streaming data into Amazon S3, Amazon Redshift, Amazon Elasticsearch Service, and Splunk, enabling near real-time analytics with existing business intelligence tools and dashboards you’re already using today.
+It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
+It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.

-We configure our Kinesis Firehose to write data to S3 using the parquet file format.
+We configure our Kinesis Firehose delivary stream to write data to S3 using the parquet file format.
 Parquet files have a defined schema, so as part of creating the resources for this lab we will define the schema for our taxi trips dataset using Glue/Athena (which also makes it easy to query the data once Firehouse delivers it to S3).

 This lab covers 3 different ways to creating the resources for the above described functionality and you can choose the approach you want to use for the Part 1 of this lab.